 For the next bit of fun, pack up and head to Cloverdale, which is fast developing into a charming arts town that still remains a local secret.
-Rejuvenate with coffee at Plank (227 N. Cloverdale Blvd., Cloverdale).
+Rejuvenate with coffee at Plank Coffee.

-Owners Mike Morisette and Marne Dupere serve fresh roasted Flying Goat Coffee beans and house-made chai, alongside pastries and cupcakes from My Flour Girl, baked daily on-site from the original Flour Girl, Shannon Moore of Healdsburg (try the vegan and gluten-free treats like vegan orange cake and vegan Mexican chocolate cake).
+Owners Mike Morisette and Marne Dupere serve fresh roasted coffee beans and house-made chai, alongside pastries and cupcakes from My Flour Girl, baked daily on-site from the original Flour Girl, Shannon Moore of Healdsburg (try the vegan and gluten-free treats like vegan orange cake and vegan Mexican chocolate cake).

-Next, head over and check into Kelley & Young Wine Garden Inn (302 N. Main St., Cloverdale).
+Next, head over and check into Kelley & Young Wine Garden Inn.
 The charming 1901 Queen Anne Victorian retreat is nostalgic in chintz, wood, breathtaking gardens, and historic accents, but replete with modern amenities like featherbeds, private baths with claw foot tubs, and free Wi-Fi.

-Or, might want to stay at the quaint, ranch-style Old Crocker Inn set on five acres, the Wine Country-chic Auberge on the Vineyard, or the cozy Best Western Cloverdale Inn set right in the heart of town.
+Or, you might want to stay at the quaint, ranch-style Old Crocker Inn set on five acres or the modern Cloverdale Wine County Inn & Suites.

 Note that many hotels and B&Bs in Sonoma County offer passports for free tastings at area wineries, so you and Mom can spend an entire day just sipping, if you like.

-After wandering downtown Cloverdale — The Towers Gallery (240 N. Cloverdale Blvd., Cloverdale) should not be missed, as a co-op of 45 artists working in every media imaginable — rev your appetite for a filling meal at Hamburger Ranch & Pasta Farm (31195 N. Redwood Hwy., Cloverdale).
+After wandering downtown Cloverdale, rev your appetite for a filling meal at the World Famous Hamburger Ranch & BBQ.
 This classic Americana roadhouse will remind the both of you of mom’s cooking, from homemade chili, patty melts, and meatloaf, plus specialties like wood-fire smoked barbecue brisket and baby back ribs.

 Mom deserves flowers on her special day.
 So after breakfast, take her on a road trip to some of the Russian River Valley’s most artful winery gardens.
 Sonoma County’s Wine Road map offers a terrific starting point for mapping out the greenery.

-Start by presenting Mom with a rose, found at the Russian River Rose Co.
-(1685 Magnolia Dr., Healdsburg), where the collection includes more than 600 varieties, ranging from ancient strains to modern hybrids.
+Start by presenting Mom with a rose, found at the Russian River Rose Company, where the collection includes more than 600 varieties, ranging from ancient strains to modern hybrids.

 Now, head toward western Sonoma County, on a scenic drive.

-With its Asian-inspired architecture and lavish Japanese gardens, Arista Winery (7015 Westside Road, Healdsburg) is a tucked-away jewel where the landscape was designed by renowned Japanese landscape architect Harry Sumigawa in a small, serene labyrinth of waterfalls, streams, and ponds in and around the natural Phyllite rock formations framed by ferns, flowers, blooming trees, and bamboo.
+With its Asian-inspired architecture and lavish Japanese gardens, Arista Winery is a tucked-away jewel where the landscape was designed by renowned Japanese landscape architect Harry Sumigawa in a small, serene labyrinth of waterfalls, streams, and ponds in and around the natural Phyllite rock formations framed by ferns, flowers, blooming trees, and bamboo.

 You and Mom can sip wine beneath a patinated copper-top pagoda shade, while admiring Japanese maples stretching their lacy leaves in a canopy of red, ocher, and green.

-Ferrari-Carano (8761 Dry Creek Rd, Healdsburg) on Dry Creek Road in Healdsburg is another must, as a park-style garden spanning five acres, and brilliant with more than 2,000 species of trees and shrubs, plus bridges, ponds dotted with lilies, and sculptures such as a life size bronze of a young girl dancing with a dove.
+Ferrari-Carano Vineyards and Winery on Dry Creek Road in Healdsburg is another must, as a park-style garden spanning five acres, and brilliant with more than 2,000 species of trees and shrubs, plus bridges, ponds dotted with lilies, and sculptures such as a life size bronze of a young girl dancing with a dove.

-Champagne is another Mother’s Day must-have, and Korbel Winery (13250 River Rd., Guerneville) has you covered, with its Méthode Champenoise sparkling wines.
+Champagne is another Mother’s Day must-have, and Korbel Champagne Cellars has you covered, with its Méthode Champenoise sparkling wines.

 This legendary winery features in-depth tours of its historic champagne cellars and the elaborate rose garden, ending, of course, with a tasting.

-Finally, toast Mom with another glass of champagne, and look forward to doing it all again when Mother’s Day rolls around next year or for a getway any time of the year.
+Finally, toast Mom with another glass of champagne, and look forward to doing it all again when Mother’s Day rolls around next year or for a getaway any time of the year.